-Developing ToolTalk aware-applications is a design process.
+Developing ToolTalk-aware applications is a design process.
 You can enable your application to send and receive ToolTalk messages in a simple three-step process:

 - 1. Determine how your application is to interact with other applications, and with users. - 2.
-Select messages and define their use within the context of your application - 3.
-Integrate ToolTalk calls and messages into your code. - Define how the tools will work together and what operations must be performed.
+Select messages and define their use within the context of your application. - 3.
+Integrate ToolTalk calls and messages into your code.